masnawi-rahmat/terraform_acloudguru_azurevm_sandbox_template/README.md

 # work-in-progress
 # terraform_template_azurevm_in_acloudguru_sandbox
 # a terraform template to create an ubuntu 20.04 lts azure vm in acloudguru sandbox
-# for the template to work (tested working environment), it is assumed that you have:
+# for the template to work (in a tested working environment), it is assumed that you have:
 # (1) an acloudguru account that gives you access to acloudguru sandbox
 # (2) local windows wsl ubuntu 20.04 lts terminal to run terraform commands
 # (3) local windows vsc linked to wsl ubuntu 20.04 lts to preview (and amend) terraform template